 YouTube

 Load video

-Finland made its debut in the Eurovision Song Contest in 1961 Laila Kinnunen with “Valoa Ikkunassa” and has since become a regular participant in the competition.
-However, there were a few years in the 1990s and early 2000s when Finland had to sit out the contest due to poor results.
+Finland marked its debut in the Eurovision Song Contest “Valoa Ikkunassa” by Laila Kinnunen in 1961 and has since maintained a consistent presence in the competition.
+However, during the 1990s and early 2000s, Finland faced periods of absence from the contest due to disappointing results.

+YouTube